karlyanelson/karlyanelson.github.io/posts/how-to-handle-dates-in-11ty.md

     url: https://learnxinyminutes.com/docs/yaml/
 ---

-## The Problem
+## The Problems

-You want to show the last modified date of a post (or item in any collection) without having to remember to edit it manually every time.
+1. You want to show the last modified date of a post (or item in any collection) without having to remember to edit it manually every time.
+2. You want to format a date nicely.

 ## Solution Summary